tianocore-docs/edk2-FdfSpecification/appendix_a_nt32pkg_flash_description_file.md

 ########################################################################
 #
-# The INF statements point to EDK component and EDK II module INF files,
+# The INF statements point to EDK II module INF files,
 # which will be placed into this FV image.
 # Parsing tools will scan the INF file to determine the type of component
 # or module.